skni-kod/Ram-machine/README.md

      , HALT ,  ,      , Stop;
  ```

-More example programs are in `instructions` folder.
+More example programs can be found in `instructions` folder.

 # Input tape
-Input tape is text file with values named: `input.txt`.
+Input tape should be provided as a text file with values separated by spaces, using the `-input (PATH)` argument.

+# Output tape
+Output tape is by default set as the standard output, though it can be changed to be saved as a text file using the `-output (PATH)` argument.

 # Registers
 Memory is made of registers.
 Register `0` is accumulator.
 Other registers can be freely accessed.
 Registers are integers from `0` to `count - 1`.
-Current register count is: 100.
+Default register count is: 100.
+The register count can be changed using the `-registers (COUNT)` argument.

 # Access modifier
 The access modifier is used to specify how to handle the instruction argument.
 The instruction argument should be treated as follows: